donallynch/laravel-kooomo-api/README.md

 1. To get all comments for a given post: /api/comments/get/?post_id=19
 2. To get all comments: /api/comments/get
 3. To get one comment: /api/comment/get/?id=6
+4. To delete comment: /api/comment/delete/?id=1
-4. Include a valid token to only return Comments belonging to the token owner.
+5. Include a valid token to only return Comments belonging to the token owner.

 ### Posts Explained
 1. To get all Posts: /api/posts/get
 2. To get one Post: /api/post/get/?id=6
+3. To delete comment: /api/post/delete/?id=1
-3. Include a valid token to only return Posts belonging to the token owner.
+4. Include a valid token to only return Posts belonging to the token owner.

 ### GET /api/comments
 ```